irfanshehzadsandhu/logseq/pages/Business Logic and Business Rules.md

 - ## Business Rules
-	- Business rules are set of instructions and constraints which determine
+	- Business rules are set of instructions and constraints which determine how a process is performed.
+	-